 If the buzz in the market implies that you have a transparent and engaging hiring process, more qualified candidates will apply for active positions in your company.
-The opposite will often stop the right candidates from choosing your profile amongst the available job offers.
+The opposite will often stop the right candidates from choosing your profile from the available job offers.

-It can also impact your branding in front of potential clients and investors, if you are considered a brand that doesn’t score well in living up to the promises made to the candidates.
+It can also impact your branding in front of potential clients and investors if you are considered a brand that doesn’t score well in living up to the promises made to the candidates.

 Instead, focus on improving your recruitment cycle by applying ATS automation for manual tasks and an engaging HR strategy for communications and interview processes.